-For segment reporting purposes, the results of operations and assets of Ecotechnics, Pro-Cut and Challenger have been included in the Repair Systems & Information Group since the respective acquisition dates.
-Pro forma financial information has not been presented as the net effects of these acquisitions, both individually and collectively, were neither significant nor material to Snap-on's results of operations or financial position.
+For segment reporting purposes, the results of operations and assets of Ecotechnics and Pro-Cut have been included in the Repair Systems & Information Group since the respective acquisition dates.

+Pro forma financial information has not been presented for any of these acquisitions as the net effects, individually and collectively, were neither significant nor material to Snap-on's results of operations or financial position.